simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 2. Tap **Audio and Video calls**.
 3. Toggle **Use iOS call interface** off.

-**Please note**: iOS call interface allows accepting the calls without unlocking the device and the app.
-If this is undesirable, please disable it – the calls will show as notifications in this case.
+**Please note**: iOS call interface allows accepting incoming calls without having to unlock the device and the app.
+If this is undesirable, please disable it – the incoming calls will show as notifications in this case.

 Please read [this blog post](../../blog/20230328-simplex-chat-v4-6-hidden-profiles.md#improved-audiovideo-calls) for more details.